tripb/phenopacket-schema/docs/java.rst

 The Java code
 =============
 We show some Java code that demonstrates the basic methodology for building a Phenopacket.
 We have put the entire code into one function for didactic purposes, but real-life code might be more structured.
-We do define one auxialliary function
+We do define one auxiliary function

 .. code-block:: java